-By making your job ad longer and keyword optimizing it, like you would your website, you’ll give the job board search engine the information it needs to get your open job in front of the right people.
+By making your job ad longer and keyword optimizing it, just like you do for your website, you’ll give the job board search engine the information it needs to get your open job in front of the right people.

-Provide Expectations in Your Job Board Ad
+Provide Expectations in Your Job Board Ads

 When applicants apply for a new job, the majority of the time, they’re not changing careers or positions.
 Applicants are looking for a new boss, a new team, and a new company culture.

-Celebrate what makes your company great and why a candidate should choose you.
-Talk about your management style and how you will invest in them as a person.
+Use your job board ads to celebrate what makes your company great and why a candidate should choose you.
+Talk about the management style and how your company will invest in them as a person.
 Discuss the team they’ll be joining and your company’s values.

 Be Clear and See Results

-Above all, be clear with your job board ad.
+Above all, be clear with your job board ads.
 You may get fewer applicants, but that’s okay.
-Five high-quality applicants are better than 400 average applicants.
+Five high-quality candidates are better than sifting through 400 average applicants.

 If you want top-notch applicants, you need a longer job ad.